Before entering the Philippine Military Academy (PMA) and taking your first step to becoming an AFP officer, you must pass the PMA Entrance Exam.

 1. Is the PMA Entrance Exam hard?

 Previous examinees have shared that the questions are not that difficult since they’ve already learned the topics in high school.
-However, it is challenging because of the limited time and the need to be attentive all time to follow the proctor’s instructions correctly to avoid being disqualified.
-Furthermore, there are proctors who prohibit the examinees from going back to questions belonging to a subtest that is already completed or advancing to a subtest without the proctor’s instruction.
+However, it is challenging because of the limited time and the need to be attentive to follow the proctor’s instructions correctly to avoid being disqualified.
+Furthermore, some proctors prohibit the examinees from returning to questions belonging to a subtest that is already completed or advancing to a subtest without the proctor’s instruction.

 2. What is the PMA Entrance Exam passing score?